hwanhuh/2D-GS-Viser-Viewer/README.md

 ## Installation

-- You have to follow original installation instructions in [2D GS](https://github.com/hbb1/2d-gaussian-splatting)
+- You have to follow the original installation instructions in [2D GS](https://github.com/hbb1/2d-gaussian-splatting)
 - then add all the files in this project into the original project
 - you should replace the original './gaussian_renderer/__init__.py' to the './gaussian_renderer/__init__.py' on this project